gorttar/fs_test_task/specification.md

 There is no practical reasoning to implement such emulation since there are many existing RAM file system tools and it's better use one of them than reinvent the wheel so I've added some goals to make task somewhat reasonable:
-* Use own implementation of **data.Either** monad instead of checked exceptions to return possible special values in order to achieve better practical understanding of the following aspects:
+* Use own implementation of **data.either.Either** monad instead of checked exceptions to return possible special values in order to achieve better practical understanding of the following aspects:
    * which one is more comfortable to use by me